LineageOS/lineage_wiki/pages/how-tos/submitting_to_gerrit.md

 git config --global review.review.lineageos.org.username "gerrit username"
 ```

+{% include alerts/note.html content="Your Gerrit username is case-sensitive.
+Additionally, make sure your Git email address matches your Gerrit account's email or the upload will be rejected.
+To do this, run `git config --global user.email 'you@yourDomain.com'`." %}

 If you already have SSH keys set up (e.g. for GitHub), skip the following two steps.

 Generate the SSH keys,<sup>[[1]](#TroubleshootingTag)</sup>: